Excellent governance is at the heart of our research funding decision making.

 Our approach to Animal Research

-As a member of the AMRC, we adhere to the principles of Animal Research agreed by the 133 constituent charities in the AMRC.
+As a member of the AMRC, we adhere to the principles of Animal Research agreed by the over 140 constituent charities in the AMRC.

 Aisling Burnand MBE, chief executive of the Association of Medical Research Charities said: